Chicken Curry (0.5 Chicken Breast With Sauce) and English Jowar Roti (100 G)

 Stay Hydrated

-Engage in light physical activity like a short walk after your meal.
-Physical activity can help your body use glucose more efficiently.
+Engage in light physical activity, such as a brisk walk, after eating to help your body use glucose more effectively.

 Mindful Eating